kubernetes/enhancements/keps/sig-apps/2804-consolidate-workload-controllers-status/README.md

 - DaemonSet and StatefulSet controllers can be marked `Failed` even though rollout is in progress
 - The states could be misrepresented, for example a DaemonSet or StatefulSet can be marked `Progressing` when actually it is complete

-The mitigation currently is that these features will be in Alpha stage behind featuregates for people to try out and give feedback.
+The mitigation currently is that these features will be in Alpha stage behind `ExtraWorkloadConditions` featuregate for people to try out and give feedback.
 In Beta phase when these are enabled by default, people will only see issues or bugs when `progressDeadlineSeconds` is set to something greater than 0 and we choose default values for that field.
 Since people would have tried this feature in Alpha, we would have had time to fix issues.
-The featuregates we use are `DaemonSetConditions` for DaemonSet controller,  `StatefulSetConditions` for StatefulSet controller.

 ## Design Details